Psychology Level 3 Applied

 Why choose this course?

-You will be invited to participate in national and international trips such as a visit to Auschwitz in Poland to learn about the psychology of the Holocaust and to London Zoo to learn about phobias.
-We regularly invite visiting speakers from Universities as well as local employers such as Addenbrookes.
+We run weekly workshops to support you in developing exams skills.
+In addition to this you will be invited to participate in trips such as a visit to Auschwitz in Poland to learn about psychology of the holocaust.
+In addition, we invite visiting speakers from universities as well as local employers such as Addenbrookes.

 Skills you'll gain